imperial-qore/line-solver/python/README.md

 ```
 Alternatively, install from source by running `pip install .` in this folder.

+After installing, run `line-install` (or `python3 -c "import line_solver; line_solver.line_install()"`) to check optional dependencies.
+It warns when Java or the symbolic backend is missing without failing.

+## Symbolic backend (optional)
+The symbolic methods of `SolverCTMC`/`SolverFluid` use a SageMath service packaged as the Docker image [`imperialqore/line-sage-rest`](https://hub.docker.com/r/imperialqore/line-sage-rest).
+It is not pulled automatically on first use, so obtain it once with `docker pull imperialqore/line-sage-rest:latest`; thereafter LINE starts and stops a container on its own.
+Without it, symbolic analysis falls back on `sympy`.

 ## Documentation
 The Python syntax is nearly identical to the MATLAB one, see for example the scripts in the Python `examples/gettingstarted/` folder compared to the ones in the corresponding MATLAB `examples/gettingstarted/` folder.